Overview

 Academic Elements

 Like other baccalaureate students, Honors Program participants must complete the Arts & Sciences Core, the Bible & Theology Core, and at least one professional major or minor.
-All Honors Program members complete the following three academic requirements:
+All Honors Program members complete the following academic requirements: